-Pulling fire alarm unnecessarily or making false reports.
+VIOLATION Pulling fire alarm unnecessarily or making false reports.
+CONSEQUENCES a.
+Gambling on school property or at any school function.

 Penalty at the discretion of the administration depending on intent.
 Immediate suspension with hearing with possible recommendation for expulsion for remainder of the school year.
 Immediate restitution.